PeterTheobald/HackerDojoPythonGroup/UV/uv.md

 `uv init myproject`
-Creates a directory myproject with a README.md, a pyproject.toml, a main.py a .python-version, a .venv, and a uv.lock or `uv init` in the current directory.
+Creates a directory myproject with a README.md, a pyproject.toml, a main.py a .python-version, a .venv, and a uv.lock or `uv init` in the current directory. or `uv init --bare` to create just the pyproject.toml, all you actually need to start.
+I use this every time.

 pyproject.toml:
 ```